 My father started Tree Fort Financial and began taking on investment management clients in 2003.
 At the time, he was, in many ways, a groundbreaker.
 He was a fiduciary, rather than the more common practice of being a broker who was held to a suitability standard.
 He charged fees for his service, rather than receiving commissions for products he sold.

 Fast forward to my purchase of the practice in 2014.
-The world of financial advice had changed a bit since my father founded Tree Fort Financial, but in many ways the work we did had not changed – still fiduciary, still fee for service rather than being paid through commissions (except for life insurance, where commissions are donated to charity).
+The world of financial advice had changed a bit since my father founded Tree Fort Financial, but in many ways the work we did had not changed – still fiduciary, still fee for service rather than being paid through commissions, still client-centric service.

 But something that has not changed much is the number of women in our business.
 I recall attending a luncheon sponsored by one of the big mutual fund or ETF providers, probably around 2015.
 Out of about 50 attendees, I don’t recall a single other woman – none sat at my table and none were speakers or hosts of the event.
 I also recall being one of the youngest attendees.
 I felt uncomfortable and like I had to prove myself in a strange way.
 No one was overtly rude or inconsiderate or dismissive – but I felt out of place.
 I was appreciative that my dad was there to rely on, and I probably would have had a hard time even walking in the door if I was alone.